If you want to know what to look for in an air purifier or how to choose an air purifier, then this complete air purifier buying guide is for you.

 This type of air filter uses a special form of activated carbon that consists of millions of tiny absorbent pores.
 These pores create a large surface area that is excellent for trapping fumes, gases and odors.

 Carbon filters are not used for removing particles that cause health issues, but rather get rid of the ones that cause smells.
-These filters are what makes a home smell fresh and clean.
+These filters are what makes a home smell fresh and clean and are always found in an air purifier odor remover.

 - Pollutants in Can Remove: Chemical and gas fumes, odors and smells from pets, cooking, smoke, paints and cleaning supplies